trenskow/TrAnimate/README.md

 Animations animate a single `UIView` - as an example with the `TrFadeAnimation`.

-Transitions animate from one `UIView` to another.
-An example of a transition is the `TrFlipTransition` which flips one `UIView` to another - replacing the view in the view hierarchy.
-Transitions are a kind of prepacked group of animations - which execute in a predefined order.
+Transitions animate from one `UIView` to another - replacing the original view in the view hierarchy.
+An example of this is the `TrFlipTransition` which flips one `UIView` to another.
+Transitions are a kind of prepacked group of animations - which execute in a predefined order - see more below.

-For a list of avalable animations and transition - and for detailed descriptions about them - please refer to the [API Reference](http://cocoadocs.org/docsets/TrAnimate/1.0.3) or the [*TrAnimate Programming Guide*](https://github.com/trenskow/TrAnimate/wiki/).
+For a list of avalable animations and transition - and for detailed descriptions about them - please refer to the [API Reference](http://cocoadocs.org/docsets/TrAnimate/) or the [*TrAnimate Programming Guide*](https://github.com/trenskow/TrAnimate/wiki/).

-For more information about groups - see the [*TrAnimate Programming Guide*](http://cocoadocs.org/docsets/TrAnimate/1.0.3).
+For more information about groups - see the [*TrAnimate Programming Guide*](http://cocoadocs.org/docsets/TrAnimate/).

 #### Example